801DevLabs/GraphQl-API-Node-Server/README.md

 }
 ```

-## Copy and paste the following queries and mutations into the prisma playground
+## Quick access to all queries and mutations
 ```
 query getApartments {
   apartments {